START your business

 - Staff relationships.

-- Ensure understanding of regulatory and tax requirements, including those items listed below (note: the RUN Your Business chapter can help you):
+- Ensure understanding of regulatory and tax requirements, including those items listed below (NOTE: the RUN Your Business chapter can help you):

 - U.S. Internal Revenue Service – income tax, Social Security tax, Medicare, federal unemployment tax.